 - Pain and Suffering:

 2007; ILLINOIS; $203,806 JURY AWARD:

-This accident started when a truck driver read-ended a car that then kicked off a chain-reaction crash involving five other vehicles.
+This accident started when a truck driver rear-ended a car that then kicked off a chain-reaction crash involving five other vehicles.
 The woman in the first car hit sued the truck driver for negligence.
-She said that because if the crash she suffered a brain injury that affected her memory, emotions, and cognitive abilities.
+She said that she suffered a brain injury caused by the crash that affected her memory, emotions, and cognitive abilities.
 Due to these injuries, she alleged she could no longer continue her employment as a store manager.

 - Lost Wages:

 - Pain and Suffering:

 The plaintiff in this incident was a middle-aged man riding a forklift when the defendant ran him over in a truck.
 Apparently, the victim was working outside moving large equipment for his company.
 The defendant did not see him or the forklift and, therefore, did not reduce his speed before colliding with him.